josh-collinsworth/joco-sveltekit/src/lib/content/posts/sloptimism.md

 <CalloutPlusQuote>

-AI optimism requires you to see the lives of at least some of your fellow humans as worthwhile sacrifices; just bug reports in a backlog.
+AI optimism requires you to see the lives of at least some of your fellow humans as worthwhile sacrifices; bug reports in a backlog.

 </CalloutPlusQuote>